 Considering Crane Types and Uses

 Choosing the correct type of crane for your roofing project is crucial when it comes to achieving successful and efficient results.
-Discerning which roof crane is the best option to aid your construction work depends on factors such as space, location, terrain and height.
-The correct crane will make your worksite safer, minimising the risks associated with working at height.
-You’ll also see an increase in productivity and cost-effectiveness.
+Selecting the most suitable crane depends on factors such as space, location, terrain and height.
+The correct roof truss crane not only improves site safety, reducing risks associated with working at height, but also enhances productivity and cost-effectiveness.
 Read on to discover three types of cranes that will benefit your latest roofing project best.

 1. Spider Cranes

-You need only glance at a spider crane to understand the name.
-Spider cranes have four outriggers that spread out, making them look like a crouching spider.
-The outriggers provide excellent stability when working in smaller spaces.
+You only need a quick glance at a spider crane to understand how it got its name.
+Spider cranes have four outriggers that spread out, making them look like a crouching spider, and provide excellent stability when working in smaller spaces.
 In the same way that spiders can curl up and become small, this crane can be folded into a cube shape, making them highly transportable.
 The folding feature of the crane also means it can fit through doorways and gaps that most cranes cannot.

 What are spider cranes used for?